History of sushi: Australia

 Australia is a major source of rice used in sushi, in particular Leeton, New South Wales, which is the headquarters of SunRice.

 Sushi is believed to have been introduced into Australia between the early 1970s and the 1980s.
 The first known sushi conveyor belt in Australia appeared in Queensland in 1993, when Sushi Train opened its first restaurant.

+A uniquely Australian style of sushi emerged in the late 1990s, when takeaway sushi stores opened in Melbourne and Sydney.
+These stores served uncut sushi rolls, now known as hand rolls, and used ingredients such as cooked chicken, canned tuna and beef.
+Distinctive rolls such as the salmon avocado and teriyaki chicken avocado can be found throughout Australia.

+This style of roll is now becoming known worldwide, with the opening of the first Australian-style sushi store in New York in 2023, and the first in the UK in 2024.

 New Zealand

 When David Bowie played in Auckland in 1983 as part of the Serious Moonlight Tour, it was rumoured his contract rider stated that sushi be on the menu, which at the time was rare and exotic in New Zealand, and typically served only in high-end city restaurants.

 St Pierre's, a nationwide food franchise, officially began serving sushi in 1993, after originally being established as a seafood delicatessen in Wellington in 1984.

-Etymology

-The Japanese name "sushi" is written with kanji (Chinese characters) for ancient Chinese dishes which bear little resemblance to today's sushi.

-One of these might have been a salted, pickled fish.
-The first use of "鮨" appeared in The Face and Hand, the oldest Chinese dictionary believed to be written around the third century BC.
-It is explained as "Those made with fish [are called] 鮨, those made with meat [are called] 醢".
-The term "醢" refers to a fermented meat made from salted minced pork and "鮨" is a salted, minced, and fermented fish.
-The Chinese character "鮨" is believed to have a much earlier origin, but this is the earliest recorded instance of that character being associated with food. "鮨" was not associated with rice.